abhishekdbihani/compaction_LIGGGHTS/README.md

 The radius of the grains can be changed on lines 46 (small) and 47 (large) The concentration by grain volume can be changed on lines 48 (small) and 49 (large)

-On running the script, walls are imported to form the domain, and the grains are inserted upto step 10000, allowed to settle and grains outside set domain removed at step 16000.
+On running the script, walls are imported to form the domain, and then grains are inserted upto step 10000, allowed to settle and grains outside set domain removed at step 16000.
 Compaction steps are from 16000 to 36000.
 The code returns an output every 2000 steps in form of force chain and grain properties.
 Both the output files are exported in two file types (without extension in tabular form and .vtp/vtr for opening in ParaView).

 II) Post-processing-